 Nobody cares to ask follow up questions to something like this – anyway, slow sounds safe, and you wouldn’t even know how to check if you wanted to.

-- “It’s okay, but once <event that will unknowingly make the price plummet> happens < improv rambling about baseless positive outcome>”
+- “It’s okay, but once <future event that will actually drop the price> happens, then < improv rambling about baseless positive outcome>”

 With the absurd over-saturation of baseless and contradicting prediction articles in the crypto space, it is theoretically possible to make up any number of possible outcomes on the spot and have several articles published by self-proclaimed ‘crypto experts’ to back them up.
 Bonus points for peppering in buzzwords like “real-world adoption” and “bull-run”.